joseyukio/Test_git/README.md

 # Test_git
-Just a test repository to leran git and github.
+Just a test repository to learn git and github.